City of Aurora

 - Learns proper usage and terminology related to public safety

-- Learns how to properly receive and process emergency, non-emergency, and administrative phone calls from citizens and other public safety agencies according to policies and procedures
+- Learns to properly receive and process emergency, non-emergency, and administrative phone calls from citizens and other public safety agencies according to policies and procedures

 - Learns how to enter calls for service into the Computer Aided Dispatch (CAD) system for radio dispatch

-- Learns how to access the Colorado Crime Information Center (CCIC) and National Crime Information Center (NCIC) systems
+- Learns how to access the Colorado Crime Information Center (CCIC) AND National Crime Information Center (NCIC) systems

 - Learns departmental policies and procedures

 - Learns how to perform additional duties as assigned under the supervision of designated trainer